gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 ![vhost architecture](https://raw.githubusercontent.com/gogodick/gogodick.github.io/master/img/vhost_architecture.png)

 Therefore, DPDK vhost library has to transfer data between shared memory and DPDK mbuf.
-For this reason, vhost-user dequeue zero copy is introduced improve the performance from DPDK 16.11 release.
+For this reason, vhost-user dequeue zero copy is introduced to improve the performance from DPDK 16.11 release.
 Please note that this feature is only used for traffic from vhost-user (dequeue).

 And I will investigate the detailed implementation in the next section.
 # 2. Implementation Code